 In This Article:

-Checking into detox can be a painful and emotional experience.
+Checking into treatment can be a painful and emotional experience.
 Drug withdrawal causes a variety of different symptoms which are extremely uncomfortable.
 Virtually every person that enters the doors of a treatment facility is dealing with one or more of the following:

 Meditation comes in many forms, but at its core, meditation is the practice of focusing on one thing – usually one’s breathing – as a way to ground oneself to the moment, seeking to block out distractions.
 Becoming more connected with the here and now may help reduce levels of anxiety and fears of the future.